supabase/supabase/examples/user-management/expo-push-notifications/README.md

 ## Send push notification

 1. Navigate to the [table editor](https://supabase.com/dashboard/project/_/editor) in your Supabase Dashboard.
-1. In your `notifications` table insert a new row.
+1. In your `notifications` table, insert a new row.
 1. Watch the magic happen 🪄